 - Make quizzes and tests that respond to results.
 Check these out.

 - Conduct market research with typeforms that segment your audience.

 - Hide content from respondents until they answer specific questions.
 Find out how.

-- Make lead generation more efficient.
-Try this.
+- Make lead generation more efficient with a responsive template.

 Tips for building with Logic Jump

 Map out your typeform on paper before you start, like the photo of the cat/dog survey above.
 It can be really helpful to draw the structure of your typeform before you begin, especially if it’s going to be complex.
 Use your new Logic Jump skills with our survey maker and form builder.